-There are now nearly two dozen Inside-Out think tanks meeting regularly around the world.
+There are now more than two dozen Inside-Out think tanks meeting regularly around the world.

 Think Tanks are groups of Inside-Out alumni (both incarcerated and non-incarcerated) and/or trained faculty who meet regularly on a volunteer basis at a correctional facility.
 The groups form organically, based on local interests and initiatives, and are a testament to the civic engagement, human connection, and sense of agency that Inside-Out courses inspire.

 Think Tanks operate with the Inside-Out model, which facilitates learning via community building across social difference.
 Think Tanks develop their own projects, which may include leadership development, re-entry programs, training Inside-Out faculty, or community workshops on topics such as restorative justice, conflict resolution, and racial inequality.

 To contact any of the Think Tanks, please send an email to Tyrone Werts, the Inside-Out Think Tank Coordinator.

 Massachusetts Elm Street Think Tanks Franklin County House of Correction in Greenfield, MA / Greenfield Community College – There are separate think tanks for the medium and minimum security facilities.